arishboteco/Inventory-App/README.md

 - Dashboard showing key metrics such as low-stock items
 - Bulk upload items and stock transactions from CSV files

+## Style Guide

+Refer to [STYLEGUIDE.md](STYLEGUIDE.md) for design tokens, reusable components and usage examples.
+When creating new templates or JavaScript-driven components, prefer Tailwind CSS utilities and the classes defined in `app.css` before adding custom styles.

 ## Responsive Breakpoints

 This project uses a desktop-first Tailwind CSS strategy.
 Base styles target larger screens, while `max-*` variants provide overrides for smaller viewports.
 Custom `max-sm`, `max-md`, `max-lg`, and `max-xl` screens are defined in `tailwind.config.js`.
 Use these utilities when building templates so mobile adjustments are explicit: